MicrosoftDocs/dynamics365smb-docs-pr.da-dk/business-central/receivables-how-map-text-recurring-payments-accounts-auto-reconcilliation.md

 | --- | --- | --- | --- | --- |
 | MyBank |TOM |60400|Finanskonto |TOM |

-## <a name="see-related-microsoft-trainingtrainingmodulesuse-journals-dynamics--business-central" /><a name="see-related-microsoft-training"></a>Se relateret [Microsoft-træning](/training/modules/use-journals-dynamics-365-business-central/)
+## <a name="see-related-microsoft-trainingtrainingmodulesuse-journals-dynamics-365-business-central" /><a name="see-related-microsoft-training"></a>Se relateret [Microsoft-træning](/training/modules/use-journals-dynamics-365-business-central/)

 ## <a name="see-also" /><a name="see-also"></a>Se også